Staff Contact Details

 - Interview and VC Skills-develop the skills to make a positive impression in interviews and on CVs

-- Tutor PSHCE lessons on preparation for voting, world development game, writing personal statements and The Big Debate
+- Tutor PSHCE lessons on preparation for voting, world development game, relationships and sex education, writing personal statements and The Big Debate.

 In Year 13